MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio-walkthrough.md

 1. Select **Account access** as the access type.

-1. Select relationship between the account, and the Dealerships table.
+1. Select relationship between the Account, and the Dealerships table.

 1. Select **Read** privilege.